 - Acting without thinking

 The timeline for recovery varies from person to person.
 People with symptoms of mild TBI may recover over time, and signs may disappear within a few weeks or months.
 Some moderate to severe TBI symptoms last for a longer period of time and may be permanent.
-However, there are effective treatments and support for helping Veterans manage their symptoms and find a path to recovery.
+However, there are effective treatments and support to help Veterans manage their symptoms and find a path to recovery.

-If you have experienced an injury and have any of the following persistent symptoms, you should seek a thorough assessment for TBI:
+If you have experienced an injury and have any of these persistent symptoms, you should seek a thorough assessment for TBI:

 - Feeling more tired than usual